 It looks like I may have to shell out to get this thing fixed, or enter into pitched battle with Sensee to get them to pony up.
 Time will tell.

 Watch this space.

-It seems than an angry email from an Irishman can work.
-I’ve had a local IT guy call out and the computer is behaving, the nonsense programmes are gone and I’m wireless!
+It seems than an angry email from an irate Irishman can work.
+I’ve had a local IT guy call out, paid by them, the computer is behaving, the nonsense programmes are gone and I’m wireless!